 Individual chapters from the collection are available from across the open web.
-The complete book is available from Amazon in paperback and Kindle editions or as a pay-what-you-will screen- or print-ready PDF, and as a serialized audiobook podcast.
+The complete book is available in Amazon Kindle edition, in paperback from most booksellers, as a pay-what-you-will screen- or print-ready PDF, and as a serialized audiobook podcast.
 Additionally, each of the book's chapters can be read online as open-access articles.
 Proceeds from the book help continue the mission of Hybrid Pedagogy Inc.

 Part 1 — Pedagogy

 - Technology is Not Pedagogy by Sean Michael Morris (audio verison available)